-Footprint, Height, and Required Yards for Detached Accessory Dwelling Units
+Footprint, Height, and Required Yards for Detached Accessory Dwelling Units c.
+Design Standards

-Standard Type I Type A ADU Type I ADU Maximum Structure Footprint 600 sq ft 800 sq ft Maximum Structure Height 15', limited to 1 story 25', limited to 2 stories Required Side and Rear Yard 5 ft Base zone requirement for side and rear yard 5 ft Required Front Yard 10' behind front yard as defined in Section 19.201, unless located at least 40' from the front lot line.
-Required Street Side Yard Base zone requirement for street side yard
+Standard Type I Type A ADU Type I Type B ADU Maximum Structure Footprint 600 sq ft 800 sq ft Maximum Structure Height 15', limited to 1 story 25', limited to 2 stories Required Side and Rear Yard 5 ftBase zone requirement for side and realBase zone requirement foryardside and rear yard5 ft Required Front Yard Required Street Side Yard Base zone requirement for street side yard

-- c.
-Design Standards - A detached accessory structure shall must include at least 2 two of the design details listed below.
-An architectural feature may be used to comply with more than 1 one standard. - (a) Covered porch at least 5 ft deep, as measured horizontally from the face of the main building façade to the edge of the deck, and at least 5 ft wide.
+- A detached accessory structure shall must include at least 2 two of the design details listed below.
+An architectural feature may be used to comply with more than 4 one standard. - (a) Covered porch at least 5 ft deep, as measured horizontally from the face of the main building façade to the edge of the deck, and at least 5 ft wide.